-A stepwise approach is usually recommended for agoraphobia (and any underlying panic disorder).
+A stepwise approach is usually recommended for treating agoraphobia and any underlying panic disorder.

 The steps are as follows:

 - Step one: educate yourself about your condition, possible lifestyle changes you can make, and self-help techniques to help relieve symptoms.

 Lifestyle changes and self-help techniques

-Often, learning more about agoraphobia and its association with panic disorders and panic attacks can help you better control your symptoms.
+Learning more about agoraphobia and its association with panic disorder and panic attacks may help you control your symptoms better.

 These self-help techniques are described below.

 - Stay where you are and try to resist the urge to run to a place of safety during a panic attack.
 If driving, pull over and park where it is safe to do so.

 - Focus.
 It's important for you to focus on something non-threatening and visible, such as the time passing on your watch, or items in a supermarket.
 Remind yourself that the frightening thoughts and sensations are a sign of panic and will eventually pass.

 - creative visualisation – during a panic attack, try to resist the urge to think negative thoughts, such as "disaster"; instead, think of a place or situation that makes you feel peaceful, relaxed or at ease: once you have this image in your mind, try to focus your attention on it

 - Don't fight an attack.
-Trying to fight symptoms of a panic attack can often make it worse.
-Instead, reassure yourself by accepting that although it may seem embarrassing, and your symptoms may be difficult to deal with, your attack is not life-threatening.
+Trying to fight the symptoms of a panic attack can often make it worse.
+Instead, reassure yourself by accepting that although it may seem embarrassing, and your symptoms may be difficult to deal with, your attack isn't life-threatening.

-- taking regular exercise: exercise can relieve tension and stress while improving mood
+- take regular exercise – exercise can relieve stress and tension and improve your mood

-- eating a healthy diet: a poor diet can make symptoms of panic and anxiety worse
+- eat a healthy diet – a poor diet can make the symptoms of panic and anxiety worse

-- avoiding drinks that contain caffeine, such as tea, coffee or cola: caffeine has a stimulant effect and can make your symptoms worse
+- avoid drinks containing caffeine, such as tea, coffee or cola – caffeine has a stimulant effect and can make your symptoms worse